PostHog/posthog.com/contents/docs/advanced/cdp.md

 ## What is a CDP?

 CDP stands for Customer Data Platform.
-It is a service that collects and unifies customer data from many sources and then sends it for use in other tools like product analytics (PostHog!), marketing automation, your CRM, data warehouses, and more.
+It is a service that collects and unifies customer data from many sources and then sends it for use in other tools like product analytics, marketing automation, your CRM, data warehouses, and more.

 The most common CDPs are [Segment](/docs/libraries/segment) and [RudderStack](/docs/libraries/rudderstack), both of which work with PostHog.